kripat06/flare_hackathon_submission/README.md

 # Advanced RAG Chatbot

-A retrieval augmented generation chatbot powered by Google Gemini, advanced vectorstore techniques, and online query capabilities.
+A retrieval augmented generation chatbot powered by Google Gemini, LangChain Framework, advanced ChromaDB-based vectorstore techniques, and online query capabilities.
+Chatbot can run on a TEE virtual machine to ensure runtime security.

 ## Overview